diegoandres-ar/diegoandres-ar/README.md

 ## 💡 What I’m Working On

-- 🛠️ Building a responsive **Facturación Electrónica** platform using Angular, .NET, and Oracle.
+- 🛠️ Building a responsive **Electronic billing** platform using Angular, .NET, and Oracle.
-- 📱 Developing an interactive **Chat Component** for UniTrade with real-time messaging.
 - ☁️ Exploring **Cloud Integrations**: Firebase Authentication & Firestore.

 ---